lmxxf/ai-theorys-study/arxiv/wechat200/paper_en.md

 ## 6. Conclusion

 The eRank/TwoNN ratio in LLM weight matrices does not measure what it was thought to measure.
-It is not a curvature indicator.
+It is not primarily a curvature indicator.
 It is a sub-manifold count proxy — a measure of how many geometrically distinct functional components have been concatenated into a single matrix by the architecture.

 This paper established this reinterpretation through splitting experiments on two models spanning an order of magnitude in parameter count.
 The results are consistent: splitting along architectural boundaries reduces the ratio by 1--2 orders of magnitude, and per-head ratios converge to a model-independent band of 3--9x.
-Value heads in linear attention have ratios of approximately 2x — far less complex than the composite matrix suggests — and the increase in whole V ratio across depth is entirely attributable to growing inter-head orthogonality, not increased intra-head complexity.
+Value heads in linear attention have ratios of approximately 2x — far less complex than the composite matrix suggests — and the increase in whole V ratio across depth is mainly attributable to growing inter-head separation, not increased intra-head complexity.
 Deep experts develop internal sub-manifold structure that shallow experts lack, with standard deviation increasing by an order of magnitude from shallow to deep layers.

 The apparent full rank of LLM weight matrices is an illusion produced by concatenation.
 Each functional component, examined individually, is a low-dimensional object with modest complexity.
 The engineering implication is that the matrix is not the right unit of analysis for understanding weight geometry.
 The sub-manifold — the head, the expert, the functional segment — is.
+At a higher level, LLM scale appears less like a single manifold becoming ever more complex and more like a partitioned system of low-complexity subspaces: heads provide orthogonalized partitions, experts provide functional differentiation, and intelligence emerges from their organization.

 ---